Skip to main content

 Multiple input elements

-• In the following example, we have the state called name and it is an object that has two attributes firstName and lastName.
+In the following example, we have the state called person and it is an object that has two attributes firstName and lastName.
+First, we create a type for our state:

-• Add the name attributes to input elements.
-The value should be the same than attribute name of the state object (firstName and lastName).
+Add name attributes to the input elements and set their values match the corresponding state object properties (firstName and lastName).

 setName({ ...name, [event.target.name]: event.target.value});